Poems from 2025

 of hydras underwater.

-how it'd feel
+I wonder how it'd feel to sink

-and hear the bellows
+and hear the bellows of the beasts

 I reside in empty chapels, empty hearses, living rooms.